Poet laureate: Scotland

 Scotland has a long tradition of makars and poetry.
 Iain Lom, the Scottish Gaelic bard, was appointed poet laureate in Scotland by King Charles II of England, Scotland and Ireland on his restoration in 1660.
 In 2004 the Scottish Parliament appointed Professor Edwin Morgan as the first Makar or National Poet for Scotland.
 On his death in January 2011 he was succeeded by Liz Lochhead.
 Jackie Kay followed Lochhead as Makar in 2016, and was then herself succeeded by Kathleen Jamie, who became Scotland's fourth Makar in 2021.
 In 2024, Pàdraig MacAoidh (Peter Mackay) became the fifth Makar.
 For cities, in 2014, Jim Carruth was appointed as the Poet Laureate of Glasgow.

 Wales

 Wales has had a long tradition of poets and bards under royal patronage, with extant writing from medieval royal poets and earlier.
 Gwalchmai ap Meilyr was the court poet of Owain Gwynedd during the 12th century.
 Y Prydydd Bychan was a medieval Welsh court poet in the 13th century.

 The office of National Poet for Wales was established in April 2005.
 The first holder, Gwyneth Lewis, was followed by Gwyn Thomas.
 The role of Bardd Plant Cymru, the Welsh-language children's poet laureate was established in 2000.
 A corresponding English-language role, Children's Laureate Wales was established in 2019.

 Territories

 British Virgin Islands

 Dr. Richard Georges became the inaugural Poet Laureate of the British Virgin Islands in 2020.

-Cayman Islands

-Poets laureate of the Cayman Islands include Roy Bodden.